rackspace-cookbooks/contributing/CONTRIBUTING.md

 * TODO: Add notes regarding foodcritic

 ### Chefspec
-* All Chefspec tests should be located in `test/spec`
+* All Chefspec tests should be located in `spec` within the parent cookbook
 * All in memory testing.
 Isolated, indepented, atomic.
 * LWRPs and libraries need additional unit tests